Connections-Business-Directory/Connections/README.txt

 [Complete Changelog can be found here.](https://connections-pro.com/changelog/)

+= 8.23 07/23/2018 =
+* BUG: Honor the `$saving` parameter when querying entry data from its object cache.

 = 8.22 07/18/2018 =
 * FEATURE: Introduce the Date Fieldset configuration options.
 * NEW: Introduce `cnEntry_Dates()` and `cnEntry_Date()`.